Gamepad Amazon Luna Controller

 Outer Dead Zone

-The asymmetry index of the Amazon Luna Controller gamepad is 3.9% for the left stick and 3.9% for the right stick.
+For the Amazon Luna Controller, the Stick Asymmetry is 7.9% for the left stick and 3.9% for the right stick.
+Higher values can lead to noticeable inconsistencies, potentially impacting aiming or movement in games.

 Circle Error